DomtronVox/StaticFarmSite/src/documents/sub_pages/other-lgds.md

 <hr />

 Above Patton with our goats.
-Below, Germaine as a pup bottom of pic.
+Below, Germaine as a pup (bottom of pic).

 <hr />